-Students are not to engage in conduct which causes or which creates a reasonable likelihood that it will cause a substantial disruption in or material interference with any school function, activity or purpose or interfere with the health, safety, well-being or rights of other students, staff or visitors.
-Violations of the rules will result in disciplinary action.
+Student conduct rules are established to maintain a school atmosphere which is conducive to learning, to aid student development, to further school purposes, and to prevent interference with the educational process.
+Students are not to engage in conduct which causes or which creates a reasonable likelihood that it will cause a substantial disruption in or material interference with any school function, activity, or purpose, or interfere with the health, safety, well-being, or rights of other students, staff, or visitors.
+Violations of the rules will result in disciplinary action according to Board Policy 5101 Student Discipline, which is included in the Appendix.
+Additionally, Board Policy 5415 Anti-Bullying, Board Policy 6284 Initiations, Secret Clubs and Outside Organizations, are included in the Appendix.